 Angel, Will, that's really not relevant."

-whispered something in her ear that caused her expression to change from mild
+leaned in and whispered something in her ear that caused her expression to

-irritation to satisfaction.
+change from mild irritation to satisfaction.
 He turned back to the other two.
-"We were

 "Word.
 That's three."

-shook his head in disgust.
+in disgust.
 "Buffy and Spike?
+Uh-uh.
+Not gonna

-quickly.
 "Ok, it's been great seeing you two.
-So sorry you have to be
+So sorry you have to be going."

-Willow rose, held out her hand to pull
+Willow stood and held out her hand to pull

 "Ok.
 Thanks."
 He picked up their